 The Notre Dame Law School community has learned that Judge Willie Lipscomb Jr. died unexpectedly while winterizing his boat at his Detroit home on November 6.

 “Willie mentored generations of Notre Dame Law students,” said Dean Nell Jessup Newton.
 “He was greatly loved and will be greatly missed."

 Judge Lipscomb was a 1975 graduate of the Law School where he served as the student Executive Director of the Notre Dame Legal Aid & Defender Association.
 He began his professional career as Assistant Prosecuting Attorney for Wayne County from 1975-1979.
 After four years in private practice, he became a magistrate for the 36th District Court of Michigan and two years later was named a judge.
-He served as a judge for the 36th District Court for the next fourteen years until his retirement in 2012.
+He served as a judge for the 36th District Court until his retirement in 2012.
 This past summer, he ran for mayor of Detroit.
 Nationally Judge Lipscomb may be best known for the innovative Handgun Intervention Program, which he established in 1993.
 The program provides that as a condition of release offenders arrested for carrying concealed weapons must attend a class on the negative consequences of gun use.

 Judge Lipscomb was a loyal friend and mentor over the years to many members of the Law School community.
 Professor Patricia O’Hara, former dean, noted that: